tejanogenard/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. forEach is like a for loop to iterate through the array map is if you want to create a similar array with only a few fields

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a function is a block of code that allows you to preform a particular task a method is a function within a function.

 3. What is closure?
+closure is nesting your functions correctly within their scope to allow methods to operate correctly

 4. Describe the four rules of the 'this' keyword.
+    Obejct Binding = window/ Global object binding Implicit Binding = binding left of the dot opperator new Binding = creating a specific instance of the object and returned by the constructor exolicit Binding = usses call or apply or call method, this is defined explicitly

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? allows access to the functions on the parent object.

 ## Project Set up